 Urmas Sisask (1960-2022) studied composition under René Eespere at the Tallinn Conservatoire in Estonia and graduated in 1985.
-He soon absorbed himself in his interest for early music and Gregorian chant as well as pursuing research into the theory of astrologically governed sounds.
+He was a versatile composer who soon absorbed himself in his interest for early music and Gregorian chant as well as pursuing research into the theory of astrologically governed sounds.
 Sisask worked out theoretical sound values for the rotations of different planets obtaining a five-pitch series of C Sharp-D-F Sharp-G Sharp- A, and was astonished to discover that this succession of notes is an exact counterpart of a Japanese pentatonic scale known as Kumayoshi.

 Apart from choral works Urmas Sisask has written chamber, instrumental and orchestral music.
 He has developed his own, expressive language with an idiom closer to the old authentic church modes than to the tensions of the major-minor system.
 Being also fond of the suggestibility of recurrent phrases he has sometimes been described as a musical shaman.